juba666/cic-go/README.md

 ```
 #### An example
 ```
-If the £1000 loan was for a period of 6 months at 10%:
+If the £1000 loan was for a period of 6 months at 10% interest rate:

 1771.56 = 1000 × (0.1+1) ^ 6 months